 Community-Based Support System During Recovery

 During the later stage of the rehab program, the focus shifts to community-based support.
-The newly recovered addict has developed new skills needed to begin to rebuild their life.
+The newly recovered addict has developed new skills needed to begin to rebuild their lives.
 For the transition into community life to be successful, however, a strong support system is essential.

 Those with a strong support system benefit from: